Heidemann-Consulting/Team-Intelligence-Platform/README.md

 - A **fully open-source component stack** for maximum accessibility and customization
 - **Knowledge management practices** that preserve and enhance team context
 - **Collaboration patterns** optimized for human-AI teamwork

+## Rituals and Practices

+TIP employs several core rituals and practices to achieve this goal:

+- **Collective Context Management:** Instead of individuals interacting with AI using only their personal context, TIP focuses on building and maintaining a shared, persistent team knowledge base accessible to both humans and AI.
+Rituals like *Context Curation* and *Enhanced/Networked Context Management* involve systematically capturing, organizing, and refining this collective knowledge.
+- **Explicit AI Roles:** AI is assigned specific roles within team processes (like Documentarian, Analyst, Facilitator, etc.) with defined responsibilities, rather than just being a general assistant.
+- **Integration into Core Ceremonies:** AI participation is explicitly structured into routine team activities such as meetings, planning sessions, and retrospectives, with defined touchpoints and expected contributions.
+Examples include *AI-Assisted Documentation* for meetings, *AI-Enhanced Retrospectives* for deeper learning, and *Context-Aware Planning* using historical data and context.
+- **Collaborative Prompt Development:** Teams work together in dedicated workshops to create, test, and refine prompts that effectively encode team processes and knowledge for AI interaction.
+- **AI Pair Working:** Patterns are established for individual team members to collaborate directly with AI in real-time on specific, often complex, tasks.
+- **AI-Supported Decision Making:** For significant decisions, a structured framework uses AI to help generate options, evaluate them against criteria, identify biases, and document the rationale.
+- **Cross-Team Intelligence Sharing:** Mechanisms and rituals are established to facilitate the flow of knowledge, insights, and practices across different team boundaries within an organization.
+- **Collective Evaluation and Continuous Learning:** Teams collectively assess the contributions of AI against shared standards and actively work to evolve and improve their human-AI collaboration patterns over time.

 ## Stakeholder Pitches